pcmanus/cassandra/doc/source/cql/ddl.rst

 ~~~~~~~~~~~~~

 A CQL table has a number of options that can be set at creation (and, for most of them, :ref:`altered
 <alter-table-statement>` later).
-These options are specified after the ``WITH`` keyword.
+These options are specified after the ``WITH`` keyword and are described

-Amongst those options, important one cannot be changed after creation and influence which queries can be done
+in the following sections.

-against the table: the ``CLUSTERING ORDER`` option.
-This one, as well as the other
+But please bear in mind that the ``CLUSTERING ORDER`` option cannot be changed after table creation and
-options of a table are described in the following sections.
+has influences on the performance of some queries.

 .. _clustering-order: